jforget/Astro-Sunrise/doc/astronomical-notes.md

 with the duality of wave and particle and the Copenhagen interpretation.
 Is the ultimate nature of the electron (for example) a wave?
 No. Is it a particle?
 No. So what?
 We do not care about the ultimate nature of the electron.
 The aim of Physics is to no longer to provide a mathematical _representation_ of the real world, but to build several mathematical _models_ of the real world.
-We know that intrinsically all models are false, but each one has it usefulness to lead to make computations about the real world.
+We know that intrinsically all models are false, but each one has its usefulness to make computations about the real world.

 Please note that I was talking about scientific methods.
 I was not dealing with electoral campaigns and advertisements.
 Every sane adult knows for sure that these are ridden with lies.